ddiyas/OpticaV2/README.md

 # Optica
-A gateway for blind/visually impaired people to experience the world independently through computer vision.
+A gateway for blind/visually impaired people to experience the world independently through computer vision and text-to-speech.

 ## Tech Stack
 - MLKit